N9TT-9G0A-B7FQ-RANC/JIS/README.md

-# IEEE Ral code
+# JIS code

-This repository contains the implementation of algorithms and experiments for the IEEE Robotics and Automation Letters (RAL) paper.
+This repository contains the implementation of algorithms and experiments for the JIS journal.
 The code is structured to facilitate the execution of the ABC-SMC algorithm, model training, and performance visualization.

 ## 1) Installation